HeiderJeffer/PhD-Leeds-Doctoral-College-University-of-Leeds-/README.md

-# Title: {The Impact of Digital Transformation on Performance and the Cultural Industry: Challenges and Opportunities}
+**Title: {The Impact of Digital Transformation on Performance and the Cultural Industry: Challenges and Opportunities}**

-### PhD Leeds Doctoral College - University of Leeds
+PhD Leeds Doctoral College\
+University of Leeds

 By Heider Jeffer